 - Flour a pastry board (or a worktop), put the dough there, and knead until it is smooth.

 - Cut the dough into small chunks and roll them out into "snakes" using your hands.
 Each one should be about 1 inch thick.

-- Pour the water with a bit of salt to the big pot and bring it to a boil.
+- Pour the water with a bit of salt into the big pot and bring it to a boil.